pirafrank/workspace/README.md

 run the one that best fits your needs.

 Or you can just clone the repo to your home dir and symlink all the things.

+Please note that while about >95% of dotfiles will likely work on non-Debian distros, setup scripts are designed for the Debian-based ones.
+That said, the only differences shoud rely only on a few package and binary names.

 ## Usage